Skip to content

 from_response(response, *, idempotency_key=None) kneo_client.core.errors Maps an httpx.Response to the appropriate KneoError subclass.
 Used internally by Transport; rarely called directly.

-KneoError(message, *, status, body, request_id, idempotency_key) kneo_client.core.errors The base.
-All subclasses share this constructor signature (except KneoRateLimited, which adds retry_after).
+KneoError(message, *, status, body, request_id, idempotency_key, code) kneo_client.core.errors The base.
+All subclasses share this constructor signature (except KneoConflictError, KneoRateLimitedError, and KneoServiceUnavailableError, which add retry_after; KneoPayloadTooLargeError, which adds max_body_bytes; and KneoHumanTaskExpiredError, which adds retry_after plus continuation_id / expires_at).